Vehicle-to-grid backup coverage introduction

 - Battery performance variability: Temperature, battery age, and manufacturer limits can reduce usable energy and allowable discharge power.

-Use this page for planning and education.
+Use this vehicle-to-grid calculator for planning and education.
 Do not rely on it as an engineering design or safety document.

 Also consider operational realities: vehicles may arrive and depart during an outage, drivers may need minimum charge for emergency travel, and some sites may prioritize certain circuits at different times (for example, refrigeration overnight, ventilation during occupied hours).
 This calculator does not schedule those changes, but you can approximate them by running multiple scenarios with different critical loads and durations.

-If you are unsure what to enter, the following rules of thumb can help you pick conservative planning values.
-They are not universal, but they reduce the risk of overestimating coverage:
+If you are unsure what to enter in a vehicle-to-grid scenario, the following rules of thumb can help you choose conservative planning values.
+They are not universal, but they reduce the risk of overestimating outage coverage:

 - Vehicle count: Use the number of vehicles that are typically parked and plugged in during the hours you care about, not the total fleet size.